Lemurs Year 4

 Dear Parents and Carers,

-All PE this term is expected to take place outdoors, therefore can you please ensure that your child has a full PE kit in school, including trainers.
-PE sessions will be on a Tuesday and Wednesday afternoon.
-Please ensure that long hair is tied back and remove earrings on these days if it is possible to do so.
+PE kit and uniform: It is expected that PE will take place both indoors and outdoors this term, therefore please ensure that your child has their full PE kit (including trainers) with them every day in school.
+PE will take place on a Monday and Wednesday afternoon.
+On these days, please ensure that hair is tied back, and that earrings are removed if they can be.

 I hope that this information has been useful.
-If you have any questions or queries please do not hesitate to come and discuss them.
+As ever, if you have any questions or queries please do not hesitate to come and discuss them.

 Under the current National Curriculum, children are supposed to know their times tables up to 12x 12 by the end of Year 4.
 The Department for Education (DfE) has introduced a new assessment, the purpose of which is to determine whether Year 4 pupils can fluently recall their times tables (being able to answer times tables questions accurately and quickly, without having to work out the answers).